Managing Allegations against Adults in a position of trust who work with children - LADO

 Section 7 of the SET procedures for Allegations against staff or volunteers, who work with children, is based on the framework for dealing with allegations made against an adult who works with children and should be followed by all organisations providing services for children and young people.

 Compliance with these procedures will help to ensure that allegations are dealt with consistently and in a timely manner; that a thorough, proportionate and fair process is followed and that processes are open to challenge.

 Arrangements for managing concerns or allegations of this nature should be robust and effective in keeping children safe.
 All allegations should be taken seriously, approached with an open mind, and not be driven by preconceived opinions about whether a child has or has not been harmed.

 LADO Threshold - if there are concerns/allegations that a person who works with children has:

 To report a concern or allegation to the Thurrock LADO (Local Authority Designated Officer) that an adult working or volunteering with children:

-- May have committed a criminal offence related to a child and / or
+- Possibly committed a criminal offence against, or related to, a child,

 Role of the Thurrock LADO